radar/guides/run-your-own-gem-server.md

 ## Using gems from your server

-Whether you use `gem server`, Gem in a box, or another gem server, you can configure RubyGems to use your local or internal source alongside other sources such as [http://rubygems.org](http://rubygems.org).
+Whether you use `gem server`, Gem in a Box, or another gem server, you can configure RubyGems to use your local or internal source alongside other sources such as [http://rubygems.org](http://rubygems.org).

 Use the `gem sources` command to add the gem server to your system-wide gem sources.
-The following URL is the default for running Gem in a box via `rackup`:
+The following URL is the default for running Gem in a Box via `rackup`:

     gem sources --add http://localhost:9292